-NOTE 14 - INVESTMENTS IN ASSOCIATES AND OTHER COMPANIES, continued
+NOTE 14 - INVESTMENTS IN ASSOCIATES AND OTHER COMPANIES, continued b.
+Restrictions on the ability of partners to transfer funds to investors.

 There are no significant restrictions on the ability of associates to transfer funds to the Bank in the form of cash dividends or repayment of loans or advances.